-Figure 5. | Bromhexine Derivative Virtual Library Analysis.
-A) Synthesis of bromhexine based on retrosynthetic analysis of C–H arylation reactions B) Enumeration of 1,000 aryl bromides to compose bromhexine derivative library.
-C) Medicinal chemistry descriptors of bromhexine derivative library.
-D) Morgan fingerprint analysis of bromhexine derivative library.
+Figure 5. | Bromhexine Derivative Virtual Library Analysis. a) Synthesis of bromhexine based on retrosynthetic analysis of C–H arylation reactions b) Enumeration of 1,000 aryl bromides to compose bromhexine derivative library. c) Medicinal chemistry descriptors of bromhexine derivative library. d) Morgan fingerprint analysis of bromhexine derivative library.

 Methods

-In the analysis reported herein, the DrugBank dataset and commercial catalogs were filtered to compounds with molar mass less than 500 and 200, respectively, and desalted.
-A Python script was written to cross reference targets with commercially available building blocks.
-Given a commercial catalog, target molecule, and building block parameters, the script will produce the one step disconnection map between the catalog and the target molecule.
+In the analysis reported herein, the DrugBank dataset and commercial catalogs were filtered to identify compounds with molar mass less than 500 and 200, respectively, and desalted (e.g., removing HCl from amines sold as hydrochloride salts).
+A Python script (accessible to the reader via an online repository) was written to cross reference targets (such as molecules sampled from DrugBank) with commercially available building blocks.
+This script accepts a set of user-defined options and requires the location of a commercial catalog and the SMILES of a target molecule to produce a one-step disconnection map between the catalog and target molecules.
+Building blocks are defined by its substructure SMARTS and a label (e.g., the substructure pattern [B:3](O)[O] describes a boronate and would be labeled as ‘boronate’).

 The algorithm is briefly described:

 Identify target bond in target compound dataset.
-Store all compounds that contain the target bond.

-Decompose the target bond for all hits, forming two synthons
+This target bond is provided via user parameters (e.g., targeting an aryl–aryl C–C bond requires the user to provide the bond substructure SMARTS [c:1]–[c:2] to the script.
+Store all compounds containing the target bond.

+Decompose the target bond for all hits, forming two synthons.
+This is done by recreating the molecule without the targeted bond, leaving virtual R-groups at both points of disconnection.
+As this is done for each target bond found in the molecule, multiple sets of disconnections can be generated for a single molecule.

-Enumerate the synthons at the disconnection point to generate building block analogs
+Enumerate the synthons at the disconnection point to generate building block analogs.
+The enumerated building block analogs are provided as a list of SMARTS describing the structure of the building block to the script by the user.

-Cross-reference the enumerated building blocks against the commercial catalog.
+Cross-reference the enumerated building blocks against the commercial catalog by comparing their unmapped canonicalized smiles.
 Store the transformation if both synthons can be found as commercial analogs.

+Data Availability

+All data generated from this study, the main reaction targeting script written to generate the data, and the visualization scripts to generate all figures are provided in an online repository.

 Corresponding Author